-2. Given that some terms contained in these glossaries were related to all three themes, the Secretariat consolidated the three glossaries into one and made it available for the IGC sessions as an information document.
-The consolidated glossary is contained in the Annex to the present document.
+3. Pursuant to that decision, and given that some terms contained in these glossaries were related to all three themes, the Secretariat consolidated the three glossaries into one and updated some of the definitions included therein.
+The consolidated glossary has been made available as an information document for the previous IGC sessions.
+The same glossary is contained in the Annex to the present document.

-3. The glossary draws, as far as possible, from previous glossaries of the IGC and from existing United Nations and other international instruments.
+4. The glossary draws, as far as possible, from previous glossaries of the IGC and from existing United Nations and other international instruments.
 The document also takes into account definitions and glossaries which can be found in national and regional laws and draft laws, multilateral instruments, other organizations and processes and in dictionaries.
 Further, definitions are based on working documents of the IGC, other WIPO documents and documents of other work programs of WIPO.
 That said, the proposed definitions are not exhaustive.
 Other terms may also be relevant to intellectual property and genetic resources, traditional knowledge, and traditional cultural expressions and the terms selected may also be defined in other ways.